photoprism/photoprism-docs/docs/contribute.md

 Our [step-by-step guide](https://github.com/photoprism/photoprism/wiki/Pull-Requests) explains how to submit new code or documentation.

-## Feedback

-Part of this project is to find better ways of organizing product development, in particular by embracing simplicity and consistently leveraging community feedback.
-Please [share your experience](https://goo.gl/forms/mwDqrqhN9TY50c2Z2) with us, especially if you haven't actively contributed yet.
-Name and email are optional.

 ## Donations

 Please leave a star on [GitHub](https://github.com/photoprism/photoprism) if you like this project, it provides enough motivation to keep going.